 Update Your Passport

-Some travelers have reported difficulties entering a country on a passport bearing a name and photo that no longer corresponds to their gender presentation.
+Some transgender travelers have reported difficulties entering a country on a passport bearing a name and photo that no longer correspond to their gender identity.

 Pack Important Documents